-[CC 1968 § 11-16; Ord.
+[R.O.
+1996 § 605.030; CC 1968 § 11-16; Ord.
 No. 377 §§ 23, 25, 12-28-1967; Ord.
 No. 3444 § 1, 1-22-2002]

 Doing Business Without License.
 Any person engaging in any business or manufacturing, as herein provided, without either first paying the license fee and securing a license therefor, as required by this Chapter, or continuing to engage therein after a license has expired, upon conviction thereof, shall be subject to a fine of not less than fifty dollars ($50.00) nor more than five hundred dollars ($500.00) for each day of such violation.

 Violation Of Revocation Or Suspension Order.
-Any person violating any order of the City Council of suspension or revocation issued pursuant to Section 605.150 of this Chapter by continuing to engage in business or manufacturing during the term of suspension or revocation (and each day's violation shall constitute a separate and distinct offense), upon conviction thereof, shall be subject to a fine of not less than fifty dollars ($50.00) nor more than five hundred dollars ($500.00) for each day of such violation.
+Any person violating any order of the hearing officer of suspension or revocation issued pursuant to Section 605.150 of this Chapter by continuing to engage in business or manufacturing during the term of suspension or revocation (and each day's violation shall constitute a separate and distinct offense), upon conviction thereof, shall be subject to a fine of not less than fifty dollars ($50.00) nor more than five hundred dollars ($500.00) for each day of such violation.

 False Statements In Application.
-No person shall knowingly make a false statement in his/her application for a license as to any conditions or factors upon which the license fee is or shall be based.
+No person shall knowingly make a false statement in their application for a license as to any conditions or factors upon which the license fee is or shall be based.

 There are hereby levied license fees as hereinafter provided in this Chapter, due and payable from any and all persons engaged in any business or manufacturing within the City and as contemplated by this Chapter, and no such person shall engage in any such business or manufacturing without first having obtained a license therefor, paying said license fee, and registering said business or manufacturer with the office of the City Collector.

-[CC 1968 § 11-19; Ord.
+[R.O.
+1996 § 605.060; CC 1968 § 11-19; Ord.
 No. 377 §§ 6, 20, 12-28-1967; Ord.
 No. 3025 § 1, 11-3-1997]

 License Year.
-Except as otherwise specifically provided by ordinance, the license year for all business or manufacturer licenses issued under this Chapter shall begin March first (1st) and end the last day of February.
-All such licenses shall be due and payable on or before March first (1st) of each year and may be purchased beginning February first (1st) of the license year.
+Except as otherwise specifically provided by ordinance, the license year for all business or manufacturer licenses issued under this Chapter shall begin March first and end the last day of February.
+All such licenses shall be due and payable on or before March first of each year and may be purchased beginning February first of the license year.

-Any application for a new license under Section 605.160 of this Chapter received after March first (1st) of any calendar year shall be pro-rated during the terms and in the percentages as follows:
+Prorating Of License Fee.
+All licenses provided for in Section 605.160 of this Chapter shall expire on the last day of February of each year.
+Any application for a new license under Section 605.160 of this Chapter received after March first of any calendar year shall be prorated during the terms and in the percentages as follows:

 After March 1 and prior to or on May 31: 100% of yearly fee.